 o personal and social skills which enable them to develop, maintain and manage relationships

 o the ability to apply knowledge and skills in real life situations

-o the ability to transfer the range of physical, social, emotional and cognitive skills they have developed during their school life, to other areas of their life
+o the ability to transfer the range of physical, social, emotional and cognitive skills they have developed during their school life, to other areas of their life and adulthood

 At Manor Mead we provide a curriculum which is